Envole-moi: Interpretations

-"Envole-moi" became a main song in the Jean-Jacques Goldman repertoire during his 1986 tour and a live version of his appeared in the album released from the tour in the 1986 album entitled En public with the latter part of the original lyrics omitted.
+"Envole-moi" became the main song in the Jean-Jacques Goldman's repertoire during his 1986 tour.
+The live performance version of this song appeared in the album entitled, En public, released later in 1986 but with part of the original lyrics omitted.

-In yet another live album released in 1989 entitled Traces, part of the song was interpreted by Goldman as part of a medley and introduced after a "guitar duel" between Goldman and Michael Jones, one of his partners in the musical collaboration Fredericks Goldman Jones.
-The medley included in order of occurrence: "Je marche seul" / "Quand la musique est bonne" / "Au bout de mes rêves" / "Il suffira d'un signe" / "Envole-moi" / "Encore un matin".
+In yet another live album released in 1989 entitled Traces, part of the song was interpreted by Goldman as part of a medley and introduced it after a "guitar duel" between Goldman, Michael Jones, and one of his partners in the musical collaboration Fredericks Goldman Jones.

-In 1994, he came back to the song in the Fredericks Goldman Jones album Du New Morning au Zénith.
+In 1994, he came back to the song in the Fredericks Goldman Jones' album, Du New Morning au Zénith.
 This interpretation was a duo with Carole Fredericks.
 Other notable changes included addition of a guitar solo.
 The song starts with the ominous coming of a storm.

-In 2003, Jean-Jacques Goldman recorded yet another version with Michael Jones on the Fredericks Goldman Jones live album of a concert at Zénith de Lille and entitled Un tour ensemble.
+In 2003, Jean-Jacques Goldman recorded yet another version with Michael Jones on the Fredericks Goldman Jones live album of a concert at Zénith de Lille, entitled Un tour ensemble.